vi/websocat/doc.md

 * continuation (`Fn(IncomingRequest, Hangup) -> OutgoingResponse`) - Rhai function that will be called to continue processing

 Returns `Task`

+## length_prefixed_chunks

+Convert downstream stream socket into upstream packet socket using a byte separator

+If you want just source or sink conversion part, create incomplete socket, use this function, then extract the needed part from resulting incomplete socket.

+Parameters:

+* opts (`Dynamic`) - object map containing dynamic options to the function
+* x (`StreamSocket`)

+Returns `DatagramSocket`

+Options:

+* length_mask (`u64`) - Maximum message length that can be encoded in header, power of two minus one
+* nbytes (`usize`) - Number of bytes in header field
+* max_message_size (`usize`) - Maximum size of a message that can be encoded, unless `continuations` is set to true.
+Does not affect decoded messages.
+* little_endian (`bool`) - Encode header as a little-endian number instead of big endian
+* skip_read_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
+* skip_write_direction (`bool`) - Inhibit adding header to data transferred in read direction, pass byte chunks unmodifed
+* continuations (`Option<u64>`) - Do not defragment written messages,.write WebSocket frames instead of messages (and `or` specified number into the header).
+* controls (`Option<u64>`) - Also write pings, pongs and CloseFrame messages, setting specified bit (pre-shifted) in header and prepending opcode in condent.
+Length would include this prepended byte.
+Affects read direction as well, allowing manually triggering WebSocket control messages.
+* tag_text (`Option<u64>`) - Set specified pre-shifted bit in header when dealing with text WebSocket messages.
+Note that with continuations, messages can be split into fragments in middle of a UTF-8 characters.

 ## line_chunks